shazow/everything/receivers-in-go.md

 ## Naming the receiver

-In a lot of Go code, it's common to use the first letter or a short abbreviation as the name of the receiver.
+As we write idiomatic Go code, it's common to use the first letter or a short abbreviation as the name of the receiver.
 If the name of the struct is `Server`, we'll usually see `s` or `srv` or even `server`.
 All of these are fine.

 But why not `self` or `this`?
 Coming from Python, or Ruby, or JavaScript, it's tempting to do something like: